grub-0.97 and gcc-4.9

 the problem

-described an issue: grub-0.97
+_AxS_ described an issue: grub-0.97 happens to SIGSEGV when you

-helper tool and try to exit from it’s shell.
+run a grub helper tool and try to exit from it’s shell.
 He also had

-a workaround to make grub work: build it with -O0
+a workaround to make grub work: build it with -O0 (optimisations

 disabled).

-backtrace on a grub
+_AxS_ mysterious valgrind backtrace on a grub binary looked like

 that: